yhjudykwon/SALPMN/README.md

-Kwon, Y. H., Salvo, J. J., Anderson, N. L., Edmonds, D., Holubecki, A. M., Lakshman, M., ... & Braga, R. M. (2025).
-Situating the salience and parietal memory networks in the context of multiple parallel distributed networks using precision functional mapping.
-Cell reports, 44(1).
+Repository for "Situating the salience and parietal memory networks in the context of multiple parallel distributed networks using precision functional mapping", Kwon et al. 2020 Cell Reports.

 SpinTest: This MATLAB script performs a spin test to assess repetition enhancement effects across different regions and networks.